- Academic Advising

 UTSA does not guarantee the availability of particular courses or sections, and admission to classes is permitted only until the maximum number of students allowable in any section has been reached.
 UTSA reserves the right to cancel any course or section in which the number of registrants does not warrant its continuation.

 Late registration permits students who have been admitted to UTSA to register for classes during an allotted time just prior to and at the beginning of the semester as indicated each semester in the online registration calendar in ASAP.
 Since many courses will have been closed at capacity, late registrants may need to select their courses from a reduced schedule.
 Students are not permitted to register after the close of the late registration period, except in extenuating circumstances.
-See the section Adding Courses After Late Registration.
+See the section Adding Courses After Online Registration is Closed.

 Undergraduates seeking to register for or to add a graduate course in any of these time periods must obtain the special approvals specified in the undergraduate section “Enrollment in Graduate Courses.”

 The Texas Higher Education Coordinating Board sets limits on the number of semester credit hours in which a student may enroll during a semester where the courses are offered in a shortened format.
 Therefore, students may enroll in no more than 3 semester credit hours in a three-week summer term, no more than 4 semester credit hours in a four-week summer term, no more than 6 semester credit hours in a five-week summer term, and no more than 12 semester credit hours in a ten-week summer term.
 In particular, a student may enroll in no more than 3 semester credit hours in a three-week mini-mester.

 A student may enroll in no more than 15 semester credit hours during an entire Summer Semester, regardless of the combination of terms.

 Students may drop courses from their schedules for a limited time each semester.
 The online registration calendar for each semester indicates the deadlines for students to drop courses each term.